padarom/plugin-form-builder/README.md

 # Roadmap
 There's no definitive roadmap yet, but I'm planning on adding the following features:

-- An automated form template builder alongside the FormBuilder class (This will be the main priority for version 1.0)
+- [ ] An automated form template builder alongside the FormBuilder class (This will be the main priority for version 1.0)
-- Possibility for relations/dependent classes (i.e. each `Example` must be linked to a valid `ExampleCategory`)
+- [x] Possibility for relations/dependent classes (i.e. each `Example` must be linked to a valid `ExampleCategory`); *This has been implemented with the "class" validation rule*